coatyio/coaty-website/README.md

 Note that future posts will **not** be included in the build.

-To deploy the generated website to GitHub, simply push the git project to the remote repository at `https://github.com/coatyio/coaty-website` on the `master` branch.
+To deploy the generated website to GitHub, commit all changes and push the git project to the remote repository at `https://github.com/coatyio/coaty-website` on the `master` branch.
 Then, the GitHub Pages website will be updated automatically from the `docs` folder.

 ## Remarks